-provision of services.23 Prior to the cloud outsourcing model, institutions operated in-house technical resources, and the information generated by their use remained physically within the walls of the institution.
-However, in many cloud models it is assumed, sometimes without explicitly stating, that the outside service provider can analyze how these resources are used for the provider's own benefit.
-Thus cloud services proceed from a fundamentally different set of assumptions from those that govern the same services provided in-house at institutions.
+Many campuses have considered outsourcing the provision of noninstructional IT resources, such as e-mail servers and document storage.
+Outsourcing to a technology company can provide advantages to institutions, including lower cost and potentially better security, and help an institution focus on its core mission of education instead of on the provision of services.25 Prior to the cloud outsourcing model, institutions operated in-house technical resources, and the information generated by their use remained within the confines of the institution.
+In many cloud models, however, it is assumed, sometimes without explicitly stating so, that the outside service provider can analyze how these resources are used for the provider's own benefit.
+Thus cloud services proceed from a fundamentally different set of assumptions from those that govern the same services that are provided in-house at institutions.

-Faculty and student communications are important and can be unusually vulnerable to a variety of threats.
-Communications may contain a variety of private or confidential information concerning the development of new drugs, classified research, export-controlled research, and advice to clients visiting institutionally operated legal clinics.
-Electronic communications may be targets of government surveillance.
-Institutions also have special duties, including legal and ethical obligations to protect information about students.
+Electronic communications are vulnerable to a variety of threats.
+They may contain private or confidential information concerning the development of new drugs, classified research, export-controlled research, and advice to clients visiting institutionally operated legal clinics.
+They may be targets of government surveillance.
+Institutions also have special duties, including legal and ethical obligations, among others, to protect information about students.

 Outsourcing presents several identifiable risks.
-For instance, outside providers may be motivated to offer services that they can develop and serve "at scale" and that do not require special protocols.
-These services may have been designed for businesses, and thus the services themselves may not be tailored for the special context of higher education or for the roles that faculty members play in colleges and universities.
-In effect, outsourcing may undermine governance, as the provider may effectively set and change policy without consulting campus "IT" leadership or faculty.24
+Outsource providers may be motivated to offer services that they can develop and serve "at scale" and that do not require special protocols.
+These services may have been designed for businesses, and thus employees and the services themselves may not be tailored to the special context of higher education.
+In effect, outsourcing may undermine governance, as the provider may effectively set and change policy without consulting campus IT leadership or the faculty.26

-Several approaches could strengthen an institution's commitment to academic freedom even in outsourced situations:
+Several approaches can strengthen an institution's posture on and commitment to academic freedom even in outsourced situations:

-- 1. The institution should formally involve faculty in decisions to outsource core electronic communications technologies. - 2.
-The process of selecting an outside provider selection must involve the consideration of factors other than price, including institutional needs, legal and ethical obligations, and the norms and mission of the institution. - 3.
-IT leadership should carefully evaluate the outside provider's ability to access content and electronic traffic data.
-It is important to note that even if a provider promises not to provide usage data to advertisers, that promise does not foreclose analysis of electronic communications data for other purposes, including commercial purposes.
-An agreement should be reached in advance with the outside provider to prohibit the sharing of such data with commercial interests. - 4.
-Faculty should encourage campus IT leadership to collaborate with other institutions in jointly identifying problems and mitigating risks. - 5.
+- Institutions should formally involve the faculty in decisions to outsource core electronic-communications technologies. - The selection of an outsource provider must take into consideration other factors besides price, including institutional needs, legal and

+- ethical obligations, and the norms and mission of the institution. - 3.
+IT leadership should carefully evaluate the outsource provider's ability to gain access to content and traffic data.
+It is important to note that even if a provider promises not to circulate usage data to advertisers, that promise does not foreclose the analysis of electronic-communications data for other purposes, including commercial ones. - Faculty members should encourage campus IT leadership to collaborate with other institutions in jointly identifying problems and mitigating risks. - 5.
 IT leadership should carefully evaluate the outside provider's uses, processing, and analysis of user content and transactional data.
-All uses of data should be reviewed by the institution and specifically authorized.
+All uses of data should be reviewed by the institution and specifically authorized. - IT leadership should follow policy decisions and changes of outsource providers and notify faculty members when these decisions implicate governance issues. - 7.
+IT leadership should consider technical approaches to reduce "vendor lock-in" and, where possible, to mask content and traffic data from these providers. - 8.
+Contracts with outside vendors of electroniccommunications services should explicitly reflect and be consistent with both internal institutional policies regarding such communications and applicable federal and state laws.